 KNOW THE PURPOSE OF THE TEST.

 Seek information from the teachers about the purpose of the test.
-Know if the test is meant to gauge the performance of the school or your child.
+Know if the test is meant to gauge the school’s or your child’s performance.
 Also, ask the teachers how about the schedule of the tests for adequate preparation.

 TALK WITH YOUR CHILD